 The Florida Keys officially begin at Mile Marker 118!
 The trip to Key West is just over 100 miles from here.

 The road ends at Mile Marker 0, Key West’s southernmost end.
-As you travel between those mile markers, you’ll come across plenty of amazing stop-offs with tons of fun and adventure.
+As you travel between those mile markers, you’ll encounter many amazing stop-offs with tons of fun and adventure.

 The Florida Keys comprise hundreds of small islands that make up Key West.
 The islands are all connected by Highway 1 or “The Overseas Highway.”